Sunday, March 24, 2024

 But let’s move the conversation to stories that were already Tragedies in Shakespeare’s source material.
 The notion that it's sacrilege for any story calling itself “based on Romeo and Juliet” to let them live happily ever after I mostly just find boring and unimaginative.
 But I more so think any adaptation that also makes them the same gender is morally obligated to give them a happy ending, being doomed to only tragic endings is an old trope the Gay community doesn’t like being reminded of.

 However Othello is the one that I really think needs to be allowed to end differently.
 It is the one Shakespeare Play everyone wants to see as about Race, and Shakespeare's story was indeed more Anti-Racist then his source material.
-But the nature of how Racism works has changed, so much so that some feel it’s anachronistic to some people to even call anything that far back Racism.
+But the nature of how Racism works has changed, so much so that some feel it’s anachronistic to even call anything that far back Racism.

 The fact is Conspiratorial White Supremacists never actually make Black People the Evil masterminds of their Conspiracy Theories, they refuse to see Black People as capable of that level of intelligence.
 Their world view is built on seeing them as aggressive, easily manipulated pawns of Evil White People, or at least people who can pass as White like Ahskenazi Jews.
 Iago is etymologically a form of the name Jacob so maybe it’s not a coincidence this play is set in the same city as the explicitly Antisemitic one.